Belief vs Becoming: An Invitation To Faith

 It’s also why they made the devastating assumption that they needed to become capable of doing what Jesus did.

-EMBRACING THE RADICAL MESSAGE OF JESUS
+EMBRACING THE WORDS OF JESUS

 But with any unfiltered look at what Jesus said, or undiluted reflection of human ability, another good example to follow from a Rabbi is the last thing on God’s agenda.
+Thus, when Jesus shows up, he announces not that He’s a Rabbi to emulate, but that he’s “the Son of Man” 81 times—a term of Deity from the One who said: “Anyone who has seen me has seen the Father,” for “I and the Father are one” (John 4:8-10).

-When Jesus shows up, he announces that he’s “the Son of Man” 81 times.
-He is the “way” versus a way to emulate.
+In Jesus’ words, “I am the way” versus a way to something more than you are.
 He is “life” itself versus a means to life.
-He is the embodiment of “truth” in flesh.
-He is the God who came to give his own “life as a ransom” to “set the captives free” from their delusion (Mark 2:10; John 14:6; Matt 20:28; Luke 4:18).
+He is the embodiment of “truth” in flesh in whom “all things hold together.”
+He is the creator and reconciler “of all things.”
+He is the One who came to give his own “life as a ransom” to “set the captives free” from their delusion of who God is (John 14:10; 10:30; Mark 2:10; John 14:6; Matt 20:28; Col. 1:15-20).

-THE ESSENCE OF FAITH
+EMBRACING THE ESSENCE OF FAITH

 This blog explores what Jesus said and did.
 Everyone’s questions deserve conversation, not answers.
 You are invited to press in with us.
 Hit the link above to reach out or access all our resources.
 We'd love to hear from you.